Pizza e Pazzi

 Pizza e Pazzi recently opened near the corner of St. Clair and Dufferin.
 Being one of the few pizzerias in the city that can claim certification from the Associazone Verace Pizza Napoletana , Pizza e Pazzi purports a truly authentic Neapolitan pizza.
 Most ingredients are D.O.P.
 (Denominazione d' Origine Protetta) certified.
 Even truly more authentic is the lone Nonna in back prepping for the evening's dinner rush.
 Utilizing wild yeasts and adhering to strict cooking guidelines set forth by the association, Pizza e Pazzi doesn't offer pineapple as a topping and doesn't take any shortcuts here.

 The Neapolitan hand crafted oven serves as the focal point to the open kitchen and the menu in general.
 The restaurant boasts the standard fare of pastas and salads but we were implored to try their pies.
-We decided on their weekly three course prix-fixe lunch special for twenty dollars.

 Our friendly waiter brought a hunk of Calabrese Bread with three antipasto samples of olives, marinated mushrooms and a house specialty he called "la bomba", a garlicky risotto like spread.
 Crusty and dense, the Calabrese soaked up our EVOO and floured our judgment for the pizzas to come.